catty-halsey/catty-halsey.github.io/_posts/2024-11-9-Importance sampling.md

 - When estimating a probability, we often use an indicator function $h(x) = \mathbb{I}\{X \in A\}$, which is bounded.
 This boundedness inherently limits the variance of the estimator, making it more stable and often effective for rare-event estimation.
 - For unbounded $h(x)$, like $h(x) = x$, large values of $x$ can interact with $w(x)$ (i.e., $\frac{f(x)}{g(x)}$) to create heavy tails in $h(x)w(x)$, leading to potentially infinite or high variance.
 (See the example following)

+## The multiplicative importance sampling
-The multiplicative importance sampling defined as
+The estimator of multiplicative importance sampling defined as

 $$
 \hat{\theta}=\frac{\frac{1}{N}\sum_{i=1}^N h(X_i)w(X_i)}{\frac{1}{N}\sum_{i=1}^N w(X_i)},